thisislawatts/example-jobs/Business Systems Analyst.md

 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">have Bachelor’s degree in a Technology or Finance related field</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">have 10+ years experience in an IT organization supporting finance legal applications</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">have a thorough understanding of financial processes across finance and legal work-streams and an understanding of best practices</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">have a thorough understanding of financial processes across finance and legal workstreams and an understanding of best practices</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">have a strong knowledge of system and software quality assurance best practices and methodologies</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">possess an understanding of NetSuite, including experience in advanced revenue management (ARM), multi-book accounting, and being integrated with a SFDC CPQ environment and SFDC billing</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">are an effective listener and communicator in both formal and informal situations</span></li>